Fearful Of Fellow Legislator, Colo. Lawmakers Began Wearing Kevlar At State Capitol

 "When you enter a government building, when there are heated vigorous debates and people are on edge, sleep deprived and — you know, let's be honest — there are people in this building who are drinking, that is a deadly mix," said Singer.

-Democratic Rep. Faith Winter was the first to file an official complaint of misconduct against Lebsock, whom she says made aggressive and angry unwanted sexual advances toward her at a party celebrating the end of the 2016 legislative session.
+Democratic Rep. Faith Winter was the first to file an official complaint of misconduct against Lebsock, who she says made aggressive and angry unwanted sexual advances toward her at a party celebrating the end of the 2016 legislative session.
 She decided to come forward with the allegations after learning that other women said they'd experienced similar harassment from Lebsock, suggesting a pattern of behavior.

 "The women in the building are going to be believed," Winter told Colorado Public Radio after the vote to expel Lebsock.
 "They felt that their voices were heard and valued, and I think it's going to change the culture there."

-Though some Republicans argued that expulsion was a "nuclear option" that appropriated the will of the voters, many members shared emotional stories of harassment, abuse, or rape that they or their loved ones have experienced.
+Though some Republicans argued that expulsion was a "nuclear option" that appropriated the will of the voters, many members shared emotional stories of harassment, abuse or rape that they or their loved ones have experienced.

 Lebsock, who is still a candidate for state treasurer, left the chamber after his expulsion.
 Only later did members learn that minutes before his departure, he changed his affiliation to Republican — making it possible for the GOP to fill his now-vacant seat.